Vietnam Television: Copyright infringement

 On 28 February 2016, VTV admitted that they had used copyrighted content without permission in some of its programs.
 Thus, VTV's YouTube channel was terminated.
-The case was exposed after Bui Minh Tuan, reported that VTV had repeatedly used his drone videos.
-He claimed that between 2015 and 2016 he had sent many complaints to VTV, the Department of Copyright and the Vietnam Ministry of Information and Communications to report around 20 copyright infringements by VTV, to no avail.
+The case was brought into attention after videographer Bui Minh Tuan claimed that VTV had repeatedly used his drone videos.
+He claimed that between 2015 and 2016, he had sent many complaints to VTV, the Department of Copyright and the Vietnam Ministry of Information and Communications to report around 20 copyright infringements by VTV, to no avail.
 Tuan decided to report the case to Google.
 In 2008, VTV lost its rights to broadcast the Miss World competition due to copyright issues.
 In 2016, it lost the broadcasting rights to the 2015-16 UEFA Champions League season.